saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 A fact such as `["ft", 12, "in"]` would return `["in", 1/12, "ft"]` as an inverse fact.

-The mock interview landed on a different design based on a dictionary data structure (rather than a list-of-lists as I used) and a graph approach with a breath first algorithm (rather than the recusive algorithm in my approach).
+The mock interview landed on a different design based on a dictionary data structure (rather than a list-of-lists as I used) and a graph with a breath first algorithm (rather than the recusive algorithm in my solution).

 The mock interview implemented a solution in approximately 40 minutes (excluding the time to state requirements and summary at the end).
-I was working on my solution for between 3-4 hours over two days (so I had a lot of extra time to think consider the problem).
+I was working on my solution for between 3-4 hours over two days; I had a lot of extra time to consider the problem.

 My solution includes 12 unit tests and 49 asserts.
 The investment in unit tests influences the design and supports changes to the code in the future.
+With the extra time I created executable code and tests.

 Source code for the recursive solution and unit tests can be downloaded here from GitHub.